Topological transitions controlled by the interaction range: RESULTS

 The presence of nonzero winding numbers implies, via the bulk-boundary correspondence~\cite{topological_ryu_2002,Asboth,Shen}, that topologically protected zero-energy edge states must exist in the corresponding phases.

-To examine the onset of the localized states, we perform numerical diagonalization of the Hamiltonian matrix for a finite system.
+To examine the onset of the localized states, we perform numerical diagonalization of the Hamiltonian matrix for a finite system with the open boundary conditions.
 To quantify the localization of the zero-energy modes, we compute the inverse participation ratio (IPR)~\cite{THOULESS197493}

 where $\psi_n$ is the wave function amplitude at site $n$ and the wave function is normalized as $ \sum_{n} |\psi_n|^2=1$.
 The IPR provides a measure of localization: for an extended state in 1D the IPR scales as $1/N$, where $N$ is the number of the lattice sites, while for exponentially localized states IPR does not depend on $N$ if the array is long enough.